You are currently looking at the v8.0.0 docs (Reason v3.6 syntax edition). You can find the latest manual page here.

 Is deliberately curated to be a simple subset most folks will have an easier time to use.

 Has no pitfalls, aka the type system is "sound" (the types will always be correct).
-E.g. If your value is not null, it'll never lie and slip through some
+E.g. If a type isn't marked as nullable, its value will never lie and let through some

 Is the same for everyone.
 No knobs, no bikeshedding opportunity.